dasch-swiss/dsp-api/docs/src/sphinx/03-knora-api-server/api_v2/ontology-information.rst

     HTTP GET to http://host/v2/ontologies/allentities/ONTOLOGY_IRI

-The ontology IRI must be URL-encoded, and may be in either the default or the simple schema.
+The ontology IRI must be URL-encoded, and may be in either the complex or the simple schema.
 The response will be in the same schema.

 If the client dereferences a project-specific ontology IRI as a URL, the Knora API server running on